Edgeberry/Edgeberry-Device-Hub/alignment.md

   - Lists entries from `provisioning.db` table `uuid_whitelist` with fields `{ uuid, device_id, name, note, created_at, used_at }`.
   - Allows creating a new entry via `POST /api/admin/uuid-whitelist` (optionally supplying a `uuid`, otherwise auto-generated).
   - Allows deleting entries via `DELETE /api/admin/uuid-whitelist/:uuid` and copying UUIDs.
+ - Install & persistence rules:
+   - Fresh installs MUST NOT populate the whitelist.
+The `uuid_whitelist` table is created empty on first run.
+   - On re-install/update, the whitelist MUST persist.
+The provisioning DB lives under `/var/lib/edgeberry/devicehub/provisioning.db` by default and is not overwritten by the installer.
 - Settings page includes a Device Lifecycle Status section:
   - Shows Total/Online/Offline counts and a small table (ID, Name, Status, Last seen) using `GET /api/devices`.